Biden joins Michigan picket line to show support for striking autoworkers

 But in the 2020 elections, Biden, a Democrat, won back Michigan, Wisconsin and Pennsylvania, prevailing over Trump.
 The three swing states will likely play an outsized role in the 2024 race, which is expected to be a rematch between the current and former presidents.

-In their current presidential campaigns, Trump and other Republicans have taken aim at Biden’s environmental push for electric vehicles (EV), arguing that it is harming US workers and companies.
+In their current presidential campaigns, Trump and other Republicans have taken aim at Biden’s environmental push for electric vehicles (EVs), arguing that it is harming US workers and companies.

-“Bidenflation and Biden’s insane EV mandate have put the state of Michigan and the critical [constituency] of working middle class voters in Michigan in play,” said Jason Miller, a senior Trump adviser, told Reuters.
+“Bidenflation and Biden’s insane EV mandate have put the state of Michigan and the critical [constituency] of working middle-class voters in Michigan in play,” said Jason Miller, a senior Trump adviser, told Reuters.

 Reporting from southeast Michigan, Al Jazeera’s Alan Fisher said Biden’s visit comes as the president is looking to avert an extended strike that could hurt the economy “and by extension his re-election chances”.